kernelorg-mirror/linux_kernel_git_djwong_xfs-linux/Documentation/admin-guide/xfs.rst

 	references and returns timed-out AGs back to the free stream pool.

+  fs.xfs.inode_gc_delay
+	(Units: seconds   Min: 1  Default: 5  Max: 86400)
+	The interval at which the filesystem performs background scanning to garbage collect inodes that are not open by any programs.
+The scan removes unused preallocation from linked inodes and releases unlinked inodes back to the free pool.

   fs.xfs.speculative_prealloc_lifetime
 	(Units: seconds   Min: 1  Default: 300  Max: 86400)
 	The interval at which the background scanning for inodes